 - We’re certain you’ll be snapping tons of photos during your trip to Spain.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

-- Make sure to have a good city map and/or guidebook before arriving in Spain as well as a great day bag to organize all of your essential everyday travel items!
+- Make sure to have a good map and/or guidebook before arriving in Spain as well as a great day bag to organize all of your essential everyday travel items!

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip to Spain, travel protected with World Nomads.
+- If you haven’t already obtained travel insurance for your trip to Spain, consider traveling protected with World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.